flyingmachine/brave-clojure-web/content/read-and-eval.md

 ; => :huzzah
 ```

-So, whenever Clojure evaluates these data structures, the result is
+Whenever Clojure evaluates these data structures, the result is the
-the data structure itself.
+data structure itself.

 ### Symbols

-When I introduced symbols, I said it was OK to think "big whoop!"
-about them.
-Now it should be clearer why symbols are interesting:
-they're data structures, just the same as vectors, lists, strings,
+In the last chapter, you learned about how to associate symbols with
+values using `def`.
+In Clojure, symbols are data structures; if they
-etc. Clojure wouldn't be able to evaluate symbols if they weren't data
+weren't, Clojure wouldn't be able to evaluate them.
+Clojure evaluates
-structures.

-Clojure evaluates symbols by **resolving** them as described in the
+symbols by **resolving** them, which you learned about in the last
-last chapter, "Organizing Your Project: a Librarian's Tale."
-Ultimately, a symbol resolves to either a *special form* or a *value*.
+chapter as well..
+Ultimately, a symbol resolves to either a *special
+form* or a *value*.
 I'll cover special forms in the next section.
-Let's look at some
-examples of symbols resolving to values.
+Let's look at some examples of symbols resolving to values.

-The symbol x is *bound* to 5.
-When the evaluator resolves x, it
+In this example, The symbol `x` is bound to 5.
+When the evaluator
-resolves it to the value 5:
+resolves x, it resolves it to the value 5:

 ```clojure
 (let [x 5]